Learn a way to get back in the driving seat when feeling distressed

 what is the best thing to do right now?

 Most times there is something I can do to help myself when distress arises.

->Indicated boundaries and outlined consequences
+>Stating boundaries and outlining consequences

->Waited until more information was available
+>Waiting until more information is available

 The SOS technique is a tool that helps you take care of yourself when things feel uncomfortable or distressing.

 When you feel an emotion such as irritation rising, it can be done in under 60 seconds to avoid overwhelm but at other times when it’s about a difficult situation it may take longer as you develop and consider options.

 Regardless, I’ve found taking a moment when my body is signalling distress to check-in and ask what I need, leads to once again feeling in control.